srsapireddy/OpenLANE_EDA/README.md

 ![Utilization](https://github.com/srsapireddy/Images/blob/main/47.PNG?raw=true)  </br>

 * To get the dimensions of the core and die, we are interested in the dimensions of the standard cells, not considering the wires in between them.
-* Standard cells are given rough dimensions as shown below.
+* Standard cells are given rough dimensions, as shown below.

 ![calculate](https://github.com/srsapireddy/Images/blob/main/48.PNG?raw=true)  </br>

-* Let’s calculate the area occupied by the below netlist on a silicon wafer by bringing the cells together. </br>
+* Let’s calculate the area the below netlist occupies on a silicon wafer by bringing the cells together. </br>

 * What is the core and die section of a chip? </br>
 *